 Every day in his Peoria chiropractic office, Dr. Kyle Johnson sees the results of our technological culture.
 It seems that our gadgets, devices, and machines force human beings into a very particular posture: hands far in front of the body, arms outstretched, shoulder blades to the sides of the back, head bowed, neck forward.
 If you were to add up the hours of the day in which you assumed this position, it would likely be a high proportion of your day.

 Typing on a computer.
 Texting on a cell phone.
 Driving a car.
 Cooking.
 Changing a diaper.
 Writing by hand.
+Gardening.
 Reading a book, a magazine, or any electronic reading device.
 Eating at the kitchen table.
 Sitting on a couch.
 Lounging.
 Arranging flowers in a vase.
 Painting.
 Anything that requires attention to detail.

 Chiropractors have known for many years the devastating impact this simple posture can wreak on your neck, upper back, and lower back if the posture becomes a habit.
 If any postural habit is not countered by proper exercises and chiropractic care, it may cause wide-ranging symptoms.

 This particular posture has been called Upper Crossed Syndrome, and it can result in chronic headaches, back pain, neck pain, shoulder pain, chest pains, and more.